The Benefits Of Playing Multiple Sports

 2) LEARN LIKE A BABY (i.e., Play)

 When babies learn a language, they’re immersed; they try and struggle and learn a little and make mistakes without compunction, and then later in life, they learn systematic grammar.
 When young athletes are given highly technical coaching early in development, it’s like teaching grammar before the immersion has embedded the most important skills in the parts of the brain where they can be executed smoothly and “without thinking.”
 It’s backward and can ultimately inhibit performance.
 Play should come first, and technical training only later.
 A study of German soccer players is a great example.
-The best players in the study made the national team, which won the World Cup last year.
+The best players in the study made the national team, which won a World Cup.
 The research speaks for itself: “National Team [players] differed from amateurs in more non-organized leisure football in childhood, more engagement in other sports in adolescence, later specialization, and in more organized football only at age 22+ years.”

 3) IT WORKS FOR SCHOLARSHIP ATHLETES